troystribling/BlueCap/Documentation/CentralManager.md

     case writeNotSupported
     // Thrown by startNotifying if Characteristic notifiy or indicate property is not enabled. case notifyNotSupported
+    // Characteristic needs to be added to a PeripheralManager. case unconfigured
 }

 public enum PeripheralError : Swift.Error {